Follow TV Tropes

 • Icy Blue Eyes: The majority of their main protagonists (Max Payne as played by Sam Lake, Alan Wake, Jack Joyce and Jesse Faden) share this trait.

-• Ink-Suit Actor: As far back as the first Max Payne game, Remedy has modeled the majority of characters in its games directly off of actual people's likenesses rather than designing them from scratch.
-This has the secondary effect of making it possible for them to utilize Medium Blending in the form of live-action footage and photographs, which started out as a cost-saving measure before gradually becoming part of Remedy's Signature Style.
+• Ink-Suit Actor: As far back as the first Max Payne game, Remedy has modeled the majority of characters in its games directly off of actual people's likenesses rather than designing them from scratch, which was not a common practice for video games back in the late nineties.
+In later games, this practice even extends to background NPCs and allows developers to include the likenesses of their family and friends in the games.
+This usage of digital doubles has the secondary effect of making it possible for them to utilize Medium Blending in the form of live-action footage and photographs, which started out as a cost-saving measure before gradually becoming part of Remedy's Creator Thumbprint.
 To quote Shawn Ashmore on Twitter:

 "I will never forget loading the game and seeing the opening scene and the university campus for the first time.
 Being apart of films and television is surreal but controlling a character that looks exactly like you hits different!"